Database Life Cycle Conclusion

 Before moving on to the next module, click the Quiz link below to check your knowledge of database design strategy and tools.

-DB Strategy - Quiz
+Database Design Strategy - Quiz